-Florida Lady Bird Deed Pros and Cons
+Florida Lady Bird Deed Advantages and Disadvantages

 The Lady Bird Deed has advantages and disadvantages, depending on your needs.
 Many people have never even heard of a Lady Bird Deed.
 What does it do?
 Can it benefit you?
 Should you look into the advantages and disadvantages of a Lady Bird Deed in Florida?
 Let’s take a look at the Florida Lady Bird Deed pros and cons for estate planning.

-What Is the Florida Lady Bird Deed?
+What Is a Florida Lady Bird Deed?

 The Lady Bird Deed is a nickname for the common law, or more widely accepted name, of the Enhanced Life Estate Deed.
 This estate planning tool enables you to bypass probate court, maintain eligibility for Medicaid, and qualify for the Homestead exemption in the state of Florida.
 Essentially, you give yourself a life estate interested in your property.
 In other words, you have a right to live there until death.
 If you find yourself in probate court, contact a probate attorney in Florida.